mlhoutel/garden/src/content/articles/23_11_06_oneliner.md

   ```
   [STATE := (None, 1), ...]

-  [0]: The return value buffer
+  STATE[0]: The return value buffer
-  [1]: The target indentation
+  STATE[1]: The target indentation
   ```

-  Return statement can then simply alter the `STATE[0]` value with the one to be passed on.
+  Return statement must alter the `STATE[0]` value, which will then be supplied to the outer scope.

 - **II.
 Explit flow management**